-According to Customer Think, over half of consumers would rather text customer support than make a phone call if they had the choice.
+According to Customer Think, more than 50% of consumers would rather text customer support than make a phone call if they had the choice.

-How can your business benefit from text alerts?
+How can your business benefit from an SMS text alert service?

 SMS marketing services are the best way of producing immediate results for a company.
 From home-office startups to Fortune 500 companies, all businesses share the need for marketing tools.